HL7/fhir-cow-ig/input/pagecontent/order-grouping.md

 To ensure the workflow management patterns apply, grouped requests are tracked in a way similar to single-item requests.
 * Task.focus points to the Request or to the RequestOrchestration.
-  * In cases where a single fulfillment Task must reference several requests (requests with a common .groupIdentifier but no requestGroup), task.Focus must point to all the requests
+  * In cases where a single fulfillment Task must reference several requests (requests with a common .groupIdentifier but no requestGroup), task.Focus must point to all the requests;  The [Task profile]() in this IG contains that possibility.
-  TO DO: Could it also be a logical reference to .groupIdentifier?
+  * In very specific cases, the Task.focus may contain a logical reference to the requests' groupIdentifier.
+This is generally not recommended approach because the purpose is to track and traverse links across resources, and logical references break that possibility.

-* Requests to change an order follow the same principle
+* Requests to change an order follow the same patterns - the request to change points at the `.identifier`, `.groupIdentifier`, or `RequestGroup.identifier`.